ToontjeM/oracle-migration-demo/README.md

 1. [Create an EDB account](https://www.enterprisedb.com/accounts/register) for
    logging into the EDB [Migration Portal](https://migration.enterprisedb.com) if you don't already have access.
+2. Install software to provision systems for Oracle and EDB migration tools:
+   [doc/installation.md](doc/installation.md)
-2. Set up an Oracle instance with a database to migration, [doc/installation.md](doc/installation.md)
+   1. Build an Oracle instance with a database to migration,
-3. Set up a virtual machine with all of the EDB migration tools.
+   1. Build a virtual machine with all of the EDB migration tools.
-4. Provision a BigAnimal cluster to be used as the migration destination.
+3. Provision a BigAnimal cluster to be used as the migration destination.

 Quick notes once the migration kit is prepared: